Talented and Gifted

 Mary Gran, Secretary

-Because students learn and grow and different rates, from year to year, students may move in and out of the TAG program in their academic careers.
-In no way does participating in the district’s TAG program guarantee admission to honors and AP courses in later years, nor does not being selected for TAG programs prevent a student from taking such courses at a later time.
+In no way does being identified as “gifted” guarantee admission to honors or AP courses in later years, nor does not being identified as “gifted” prevent a student from taking such courses at a later time.